 Is there a benefit to paying my estimated taxes early?

-There are benefits to paying taxes early.
+Yes, there are benefits to paying these taxes early.
 Estimating and paying what you owe for the year allows you to get that debt out of the way.
 It provides a better picture of your cash flow, so you won't have to worry as much if your business experiences financial difficulties later.

 What happens if you pay too little estimated tax?

-If you've underpaid your quarterly estimated taxes, you will receive notice from the IRS with a penalty.
+If you've underpaid your quarterly estimated taxes, you could receive a notice from the IRS with a penalty.
 They have a specific formula for determining that fee.
 If you handle your own quarterly estimated taxes and aren't confident in your calculations, it's always better to overpay than underpay.

 Can you get a refund on quarterly estimated taxes?